Staff profile

 Biography

 I am an applied social researcher, concerned with safeguarding young people, social justice and inequality.
-I have particular expertise in social care responses to abuse between young people and ham in extra-familial spaces and places.
+I have particular expertise in social care responses to abuse between young people and harm in extra-familial spaces and places.
 In 2015 I founded the concept of 'Contextual Safeguarding' to enhance practice and policy in this area.

 I joined the Department of Sociology at Durham University in 2021.
 Prior to this I developed the Contextual Safeguarding research programme at the University of Bedfordshire for eight years.
 Before joining academia, I spent over ten years in voluntary and statutory agencies, researching young people’s experiences of community and group-based violence and advocating for comprehensive social care and wider safeguarding approaches that keep young people safe in public places, schools and peer groups.